Pintupi

-The Pintupi are an Australian Aboriginal group who are part of the Western Desert cultural group and whose traditional land is in the area west of Lake Macdonald and Lake Mackay in Western Australia.
+The Pintupi are an Australian Aboriginal group who are part of the Western Desert cultural group (Note: Down at least to the 1950s, 'All the Western Desert people in those days were called Pintupi') whose Country (Note: '“Country” should be capitalised, as it has a similar meaning to Aboriginal peoples as “Australia” has to the rest of us.') is in the area west of Lake Macdonald and Lake Mackay in Western Australia.
 These people moved (or were moved) into the Aboriginal communities of Papunya and Haasts Bluff in the west of the Northern Territory in the 1940s–1980s.
 The last Pintupi to leave their traditional lifestyle in the desert, in 1984, are a group known as the Pintupi Nine, also sometimes called the "lost tribe".

 Over recent decades groups of Pintupi have moved back to their traditional country, as part of what has come to be called the outstation movement.
 These groups set up the communities of Kintore (Walungurru in Pintupi) in the Northern Territory, Kiwirrkura and Jupiter Well (in Pintupi: Puntutjarrpa) in Western Australia.
 There was also a recent dramatic increase in Pintupi populations and speakers of the Pintupi language.